-Faculty that are full-time, regular faculty members holding the rank of assistant professor, associate professor, or professor are eligible to apply for university travel grants.
-Priority will be given to those faculty members in tenure track or promotion eligible tracks.
+Full-time, regular faculty members holding the rank of assistant professor, associate professor, or professor are eligible to apply for university travel grants.
+Priority will be given to those faculty members in tenure track or promotion-eligible tracks.
 Administrators, instructors, full-time temporary, and adjunct faculty are not eligible to apply.

-The application packet must include the original and 6 copies of the following:
+The application packet must include the original and six copies of the following:

 - Documentation of registration costs for conference

 Submission of the application is made through the department head and dean to the Professional Development Committee, 201 Bibb Graves Hall.
 The application must provide a complete answer to each section and, if additional explanation is necessary, the format used must be identical to that of the application form.
 The applicant must be careful not to use abbreviations or acronyms that may be unfamiliar to the Professional Development Committee members.

 When a proposal is approved for funding and the faculty member accepts the award and its conditions, money will be transferred to the home department for use by the faculty member.